sara-nl/GlobusOnline-python/GO_interactive_python.md

 **Exercise** Activate *surfsara#archive*.

+**Exercise** Activate a personal endpoint with the *autoactivate* function and compare the output with the previous one.

 **Exercise** Inspect the help of the function *endpoint_autoactivate* and activate an endpoint only if the existing activation expires in 1h or less.

 **Exercise** Activate your personal endpoint with ths function.